syaiful9507/canvas/readme.md

 - PHP >= 7.3
 - Laravel >= 6.0
-- One of the [four supported databases](https://laravel.com/docs/8.x/database#introduction) by Laravel
+- One of the [five supported databases](https://laravel.com/docs/9.x/database) by Laravel

 ## Installation